clojerl/clojerl/README.md

 ### Can I reuse existing Clojure(Script) libraries?

 Yes, but they will need to be ported, just like for ClojureScript.
-In fact, most of Clojure's core namespaces where ported from the original .clj files in the Clojure JVM repository.
+In fact, most of Clojure's core namespaces were ported from the original .clj files in the Clojure JVM repository.

 ## Discussion